Do I need to book York Dungeon tickets in advance?

 Expect a sensory-rich environment: dark corridors, sudden jump scares, sound effects, strobes, smells, and interactive moments – plus occasional audience participation.

-Why buy a Visit York Pass?
+Why book the Visit York Pass?

 Pacing, suitability, and accessibility